-• Seating one child per bus seat • Use of alternating rows • Open windows as air quality and rider safety concerns allow.
-X Additional measures that may be considered to promote physical distancing and reduce rider d school buses (Check all that apply): • Staggered school start times to permit more than one trip per bus at school start and close. • Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. • Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. $\times$ Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks.
-Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. • Other: ₽' der implementing measures to reduce crowding as students, parents or visitors enter and move through nool building.
-These may include (check all that apply): • Schedules are adjusted to avoid crowding in common spaces and when possible, allow single classrooms or small groups to move through common spaces (such as hallways and bathrooms) at a given time. $\frac{X}{X}$ • School employees are deployed in hallways to promote physical distancing and reduce loitering a crowding as students enter and proceed to classrooms.
-X • Elevator capacity, if applicable, is limited to reduce crowding.
-All riders are required to wear face masks.
-X • The following measures may be implemented to avoid crowding on stairways: Designation of up and down stairways X Staggering of breaks between classes X Monitoring of stairways by school staff X Other: der adopting a school-wide approach to creating and maintaining stable groups, in which supervising
+abla Maxim num number of employees permitted in facility, is:110 , , nasks are required at all times on school buses and vans. ⊻ Consid der maintaining measures to promote physical distancing of students on school busses since many ats remain unvaccinated.
+These measures may include (check all that apply): • Seating one child per bus seat • Use of alternating rows • Open windows as air quality and rider safety concerns allow onal measures that may be considered to promote physical distancing and reduce rider density on buses (Check all that apply): • Staggered school start times to permit more than one trip per bus at school start and close. • Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. • Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming.
+O Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks.
+Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. , • Other: A der implementing measures to reduce crowding as students, parents or visitors enter and move through nool building.
+These may include (check all that apply): • Schedules are adjusted to avoid crowding in common spaces and when possible, allow single classrooms or small groups to move through common spaces (such as hallways and bathrooms) at a given time. • School employees are deployed in hallways to promote physical distancing and reduce loitering and crowding as students enter and proceed to classrooms. • Elevator capacity, if applicable, is limited to reduce crowding.
+All riders are required to wear face masks. • The following measures may be implemented to avoid crowding on stairways: Designation of up and down stairways Staggering of breaks between classes Monitoring of stairways by school staff o Other: